-Lucy is based in Brighton and sings in various locations across East and West Sussex, Hampshire and London.
+Lucy is based in Brighton and sings in various locations across East and West Sussex, Kent, Hampshire and London.

 Lucy Mair is a lyric soprano, with a warm and luscious sound.
 She has sung in the Proms at the Royal Albert Hall, Westminster Abbey, the Barbican Hall, and on BBC Radio 3.
 She has had masterclasses with Dame Emma Kirkby and Joan Rodgers and, under the direction of Martin Neary, sang in the world première of John Tavener’s 'They are all gone into the World of Light' in the presence of the composer.

 Lucy also gave the UK première of Alain Daniélou’s arrangement of Tagore song-poems.